MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-suggest-vendor-payments.md

 > [!NOTE]
 >   If the purchase invoice is overdue, the posting date is set to the work date, and the font on the line becomes red.

-## <a name="see-related-microsoft-trainingtrainingmodulessuggest-vendor-payments-dynamics-365-business-central" />See related [Microsoft training](/training/modules/suggest-vendor-payments-dynamics-365-business-central/)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/suggest-vendor-payments-dynamics-365-business-central/)

 ## <a name="see-also" />See also